 Resume Accomplishments Examples of Educational Leaders

-- Instrumental in increasing overall test scores for struggling learners by 15% by researching and implementing well-rated professional development workshops that focused on instructing at-risk students.
+- Instrumental in increasing overall test scores for struggling learners by 15% by researching and implementing well-rated professional development workshops focused on instructing at-risk students.

 - Wrote and applied for numerous grants, receiving over $16,000 for new technology in the classroom.